|

 Indicator representation:

-Red (alarm) shows vibrations are crossing the alarm level
+Red (alarm) indicates vibrations are crossing the alarm level

-Yellow (warning) shows vibrations are crossing the warning level.
+Yellow (warning) indicates vibrations are crossing the warning level.

 Long-term trend

-Red (alarm) shows vibrations are severe or consistently increasing over the last two weeks
+Red (alarm) indicates vibrations are severe or consistently increasing over the last two weeks

-Yellow (warning) shows vibrations are consistently increasing over the last two weeks.
+Yellow (warning) indicates vibrations have consistently increased over the last two weeks.

 Short-term trend

-Red (alarm) shows vibrations are increasing drastically in the last two days
+Red (alarm) indicates vibrations are increasing drastically in the last two days

-Yellow (warning) shows vibrations are increasing in the last two days.
+Yellow (warning) indicates increasing vibrations in the last two days.

 Vibration Accel.
 P2P Radial